-Travelling with a group?
-Depending on the amount of people you travel with, booking a private transfer can be cheaper than a minivan ride.
-Rates start already from 101,000 CRC ($146) for a private shuttle from San Jose to Monteverde.
+Travelling in a group?
+Depending on the number of people you travel with, booking a private transfer can be cheaper than a minivan ride.
+Rates start already from $146 (88,000 CRC) for a private shuttle from San Jose to Monteverde.